flipacholas/Architecture-of-consoles/articles/playstation-3.md

 ### Introduction

 The PS3's CPU is massively complex, but it's also a very fascinating work of engineering that intersects complex needs and unusual solutions, prominent in an era of change and experimentation.
 So, before we step into the internals of the PS3's CPU, I wrote the following paragraphs to bring some historical context into the article.
-Consequently, we'll be able to decompose the chip from top to bottom in a way that not only you will understand how this chip works, but also get the reasoning behind major design decisions.
+That way, we'll be able to decompose the chip from top to bottom in a way that not only you will understand how this chip works, but also get the reasoning behind major design decisions.

 {{< tabs >}}
 {{< tab name="The state of progress" active="true" >}}